microsoft/snmalloc/docs/security/GuardedMemcpy.md

 There is a great article that explains this in more detail by [Daniel Lemire](https://lemire.me/blog/2019/02/20/more-fun-with-fast-remainders-when-the-divisor-is-a-constant/).

 Making sure you have everything correct is tricky, but thankfully computers are fast enough to check all possilities.
-In snmalloc, we test for all possible slab offsets and all object sizes that our optimised result is equivalent to the original modulus.
+In snmalloc, we have a test program that verifies, for all possible slab offsets and all object sizes, that our optimised result is equivalent to the original modulus.

 We build the set of constants per sizeclass using `constexpr`, which enables us to determine the end of an object in a handful of instructions.